A Screened List Of High-Quality Stocks - July 2020

 Final Remarks

 I hope this provides you with a good list of quality stocks that may be suitable for investment.
 Please note that this is just an initial starting point of promising ideas.
 I believe further investigation is necessary for responsible investing.

 Some of the screening criteria I have used may not be suitable for you; maybe you want to apply different weights to the key metrics, or have different constraints or preferences in terms of geographic scope.
 If you would like me to send you the complete output file to adjust the parameters yourself, please inbox me.
 It is too big to upload in this article.

-All the best!
+Finally, if investing in these international tickers, I would suggest accessing it via primary exchanges instead of the American pink sheets for better liquidity.

 I hope you enjoyed reading my analysis in this article.
 I invite you to browse my previous work here.
 Click "Follow" next to my name at the top of this article to get updates on my latest work.